douden/graph_test/book/intro.md

 (intro)=
-# Welcome to the Mathematics And Statistics Textbook for Education and Research
+# Welcome to the interactive MASTER

 This book provides a vertical slice of the **M**athematics **A**nd **S**tatistics **T**extbook for **E**ducation and **R**esearch (MASTER) at TU Delft.
 Click on the element below to navigate to one of its content articles.